chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 Applications that use RSAPBSSA MUST guarantee that the choice of public metadata is limited such that there is a significant number of server (signer) interactions across many clients for any individual value of public metadata that is signed.
-This should be contextualized to an applications user population size.
+This should be contextualized to an application's user population size.

 ## Denial of Service